 Barry Cryer is a national treasure.
 He has been making people laugh for over 50 years and continues to be at the top of his game.
 In his time he has worked with, and become great friends with, an absolute Who’s Who of the comedy world – such icons as Tommy Cooper, Morecambe and Wise, John Cleese, Ronnie Corbett, Ronnie Barker, Michael Palin, Alan Bennett, Groucho Marx, Jack Benny, Frankie Howerd, Kenny Everett, Bruce Forsyth, Les Dawson … the list is endless.

 Murray Walker is a legend.
-In the fast-paced, action -packed and often ruthless world of motor sport he is a constant.
-More famous than many of the drivers on whom he commentates, his knowledge, and evident enthusiasm, is a beacon for millions of fans.
+In the fast-paced, action-packed and often ruthless world of motorsport he was a constant.
+More famous than many of the drivers on whom he commentated, his knowledge, and evident enthusiasm, was a beacon for millions of fans.

 Alan Fearnley is one of the World’s foremost motoring artists.
 His paintings have won praise from critics and enthusiasts alike, who appreciate his ability to create detailed and technically accurate scenes, infused with a tangible sense of atmosphere and emotion.